 Current conditions on the Reef

-Each summer, we assess the health of reefs, as this part of the year poses a greater risk of coral bleaching, extreme weather and flooding.
+Each summer, we assess the health of reefs, as this part of the year poses a greater risk of extreme weather, particularly heat waves, cyclones and flooding.

-Stressful conditions can lead to coral disease outbreaks, while poor water quality can also lead to greater numbers of coral eating crown-of-thorns starfish.
+Stressful conditions can lead to coral disease outbreaks, while poor water quality may make coral more susceptible to bleaching and lead to greater numbers of coral-eating crown-of-thorns starfish.

 A Vulnerability Assessment: of the issues that could have far-reaching consequences for the Great Barrier Reef.